-Look at the list the class made earlier and tell the children that if they can do some of these things, and follow the rules then they can make a difference and help to defeat the virus.
+Tell the children that if they follow the rules then they can make a difference and help to defeat the virus.
 They can try their best and keep on going even if it feels like a really long journey.
-If you know you are trying your best it helps you to feel good about yourself.

 They need to remember that just as the tortoise could not control what the hare was doing, there are things that we cannot control, such as the behaviour of others.
 We all need to try our best and concentrate on the good that we can do.